 Camber is the angle of the tire relative to a perpendicular line of your Porsche's chassis.

 Caster is the angle between the vertical steering line and the center point of a tire's ground contact.
 Caster is typically set positive.
-This helps a car self-stear based on the front tires ground contact being behind the stearing axis.
+This helps a car self-steer based on the front tires ground contact being behind the steering axis.